-Her experience in early music include performances with Ars Lyrica Houston, Mercury Houston, and The Bach Society Houston, as well as the Fesitval Ensemble in Stuttgart, the Festival de Música Barroca de San Miguel de Allende, México, and most recently, the Boston Early Music Festival and the Bach Collegium San Diego, with which she debuted singing Handel’s Messiah in a complete adaptation in Spanish.
-She is also a vocalist in the Kaleidoscope Vocal Ensemble, performing early and contemporary music.
+Her experience in early music includes performances with Ars Lyrica Houston, Mercury Houston, and The Bach Society Houston as well as the Festival Ensemble in Stuttgart, the Festival de Música Barroca de San Miguel in Allende, México, the Boston Early Music Festival, and most recently the Bach Collegium San Diego with which she made her debut singing Handel’s Messiah in a complete Spanish-language adaptation.
+She is also a vocalist in the Kaleidoscope Vocal Ensemble, performing both early and contemporary music.